TessellationAshpool/gen8to2conv/README.md

 <br>
 Some post-processing of the generated images in an image editor by the user may be wanted to customize them based on user preferences.
 This software aims to do most of the texture conversion work automatically, and allow the user to make any final touches wanted.<br>
 <br>
+If wanting to do development work one needs G++ on Linux or Windows or an equivalent C++ compiler.<br>
-This software has only been tested in Linux currently but should work in Windows and Apple OSes.<br>
+Note: this software has only been tested to work in Linux and WSL2 so far.<br>